hahahahahahahahahha/guild-/README.md

 - **Move Channels**: Adjust channel positions in the server with intuitive controls
 - **Channel Permissions**: Manage permissions for roles and members in each channel
 - **Bulk Channel Operations**: Create or delete multiple channels at once
+- **Direct Channel Management**: Select any channel from a list to directly edit its properties
+- **Channel Properties**: Edit channel name, topic, category, slowmode, and user limits

 ## Setup